Optimised Fermion-Qubit Encodings for Quantum Simulation with Reduced Transpiled Circuit Depth: Results

 The number of samples $N_{s}$ can be chosen according to a target precision $\epsilon$, with $N_{s} = \mathrm{ceil}\left( 2\lambda^{2}t^{2}/\epsilon \right)$, meaning that for a given precision and evolution time the circuit depth scales with $\lambda$, which is equivalent to the coefficient-scaled Pauli weight as discussed in Section \ref{sec:coeff-pauli-weight}.
 While TOPP-HATT optimisation is designed to reduce the unscaled Pauli-weight for a given tree topology, a practical consequence of this is a reduction in the coefficient-scaled Pauli-weight.
 We therefore use it as a pre-processing step on a Hamiltonian to reduce qDRIFT circuit depth.
 Below, we investigate this behaviour for untranspiled (raw) and transpiled (optimised for a specific quantum device) qDRIFT circuits.

-Figure \ref{fig:qdrift_depths_water} shows the relationship between untranspiled circuit depth and evolution duration for qDRIFT simulation of water in the \emph{STO-3G} basis, using the Jordan-Wigner (JW) encoding. qDRIFT circuits were constructed using the \texttt{TN4QA} software package \cite{mingare_tn4qa_2025}.
+Figure \ref{fig:qdrift_depths_water} shows the relationship between untranspiled circuit depth and evolution duration for a qDRIFT simulation of water in the \emph{STO-3G} basis, using the Jordan-Wigner (JW) encoding. qDRIFT circuits were constructed using the \texttt{TN4QA} software package \cite{mingare_tn4qa_2025}.
 100 qDRIFT circuits were constructed at each evolution duration.
 The naive JW encoding is shown in blue, which represents the circuit depth scaling that could be expected without any consideration to the fermion-qubit encoding (as JW is the most commonly used encoding).
 In orange, the TOPP-HATT optimised results are shown, where the same JW encoded Hamiltonian has been optimised with our method.
-The circuit depth resulting from unoptimised encodings is on average $r = 1.31 \pm 0.02$ times that of the same encoding optimised using the TOPP-HATT method.
+The average reduction in circuit depth achieved by using the optimised encoding is $19.7\%$, with full details found in Table \ref{tab:water_depths} of Appendix \ref{appendix:water_depths}.